TonyLHansen/onap-gerrit-review/README.md

 * Can optionally run pylint on python code, by setting $ONAP_GERRIT_REVIEW_PYLINTRC to the path of a pylint.rc file.
 * Can optionally run pydocstyle on python code, by setting ONAP_GERRIT_REVIEW_PYDOCSTYLE=google.
 (Use `pip3 install pydocstyle` to install it.
 Other possible values are pep257 and numpy.)
 * Can optionally run 'black --line-length 120' on python code, by setting ONAP_GERRIT_REVIEW_BLACK=yes.
 (Use `pip3 install black` to install it.)
+* Implement code names for each error message
+* Implement $HOME/.onap-gerrit-review.rc to be able to turn off any error message, by putting "-code-name" on a line by itself in the file.

 ## To install: